 6. Bake-Off or Masterclass Events

-TV shows like The Great British Bake Off have made baking popular again — so why not teach what you know?
-A midweek evening class in baking, latte art, or coffee tasting can attract a new audience and create an extra income stream.
+Baking is popular.
+The Great British Bake Off made sure of that.
+A midweek evening class in baking, latte art, or coffee tasting attracts a completely different audience to your usual daytime crowd and creates a genuine extra income stream.

 7. Themed Family Days

-When I ran Shakes 2GO, I noticed sales would dip on Sundays during bank holiday weekends.
-One year, I decided to try something different — I hired an Elsa lookalike from Frozen to sit in the shop for a few hours.
+At Shakes 2GO, bank holiday Sundays used to be some of our quietest days.
+One year I decided to try something different.
+I hired an Elsa lookalike from Frozen to sit in the shop for a few hours.

-Events don't have to be complicated or expensive to work — they just need to give people a reason to visit, talk about you, and share the experience.
+Events don't need to be complicated or expensive.
+They just need to give people a reason to visit, something to talk about, and something worth sharing.
+That's it.

 Find out how Retail Geek can help your café or coffee shop grow →